 The kids have returned to school, there’s a hint of a chill in the air and pumpkin spice lattes are back which can only mean one thing – it’s time to plan your fall reading list!

-My recommendations for the best books to read fall 2023 include recently published works of contemporary fiction, romance, non-fiction, mystery, and historical fiction that I have read or have on my TBR list for this fall.
+My recommendations for the best books to read fall 2023 include recently published works of contemporary fiction, romance, non-fiction, mystery, and historical fiction that I have personally read and can recommend.

 So get your cup of tea and cozy blanket ready – it’s time to curl up with one of these best books to read fall 2023!